databubs/BellaBeat_Case/README.md

 Download the dataset from Kaggle; [HERE](https://www.kaggle.com/datasets/arashnic/fitbit?resource=download) (R Studio Desktop)

-Extracted to a folder and imported through R studio C:\Users\YOUR_NAME\Desktop\BellaBeat_Case_Study
+Open R Studio Desktop and create a new project.
+Set the project's working directory to the folder where you saved the dataset C:\Users\YOUR_NAME\Desktop\BellaBeat_Case_Study is mine

-Add data frames/import to match the file name
+Add data frames/import to match the file name (Code Below) Ill be using these data frames for my anaylsis.
+You could use different ones!

 ```R
 daily_intensities <- read.csv("dailyIntensities_merged.csv")